sakidpilot/OPSC7312_NoBrainer/README.md

 ![image14](https://github.com/user-attachments/assets/8fceea89-c987-42ef-9496-b298ab240ca8)
 When users click on the user manual, they can view a description of the No Brainer app and how it works.
 The user manual is retrieved from the REST API.

+## Learder board
+At the bottom of the navigation bar is a trophy icon.
+Once users click on it, they will be directed to the leaderboard page.
+This feature will be introduced in Part 3.
 ___

 If there is any uncertainty, below lies a link to a demonstration video on how to use the application, and another video explaining the tech stack employed in the application development.